nrwl/nx/packages/react/docs/stories-examples.md

 When running this generator, you will be prompted to provide the following:

 - The `name` of the project you want to generate the configuration for.
-- Whether you want to `generateCypressSpecs`.
-If you choose `yes`, a test file is going to be generated in the project's Cypress e2e app for each of your components.
+- Whether you want to set up [Storybook interaction tests](https://storybook.js.org/docs/angular/writing-tests/interaction-testing) (`interactionTests`).
+If you choose `yes`, a `play` function will be added to your stories, and all the necessary dependencies will be installed.
+You can read more about this in the [Nx Storybook interaction tests documentation page](/packages/storybook/documents/interaction-tests)..

 You must provide a `name` for the generator to work.

+By default, this generator will also set up [Storybook interaction tests](https://storybook.js.org/docs/angular/writing-tests/interaction-testing).
+If you don't want to set up Storybook interaction tests, you can pass the `--interactionTests=false` option, but it's not recommended.

 There are a number of other options available.
 Let's take a look at some examples.